digitalheir/java-rechtspraak-library/README.md

-### ⚠ This library moslty superseded ny [Rechtspraak.js](https://github.com/digitalheir/rechtspraak-js) and no longer actively maintained
+### ⚠ This library mostly superseded by [Rechtspraak.js](https://github.com/digitalheir/rechtspraak-js) and no longer actively maintained
 It may still be of use for XSD files and Java bindings to the Rechtspraak.nl API

 # Rechtspraak.nl library